 If you think your eyes and liver are completely unrelated to each other because of their positions in the body, think again.
 As stated in TCM, the health of the eyes is connected to the energy of the liver.
 If you overwork your eyes by spending all day in front of the computer, your liver will also be affected.
 Besides, not giving your eyes some rest is generally bad.
 So take some time off from your gadgets.
 You can also benefit from looking at the color green since, according to psychology, people associate green with calmness and nature.

 5. Release your creativity

 Spring is all about movement, planning, and moving forward.
 There’s this jolt of creativity whenever the season arrives.
 So aside from doing daily physical exercises, mental activities are a welcome addition to your new routine.
-So go ahead and read a book, build something, write a poem, solve a puzzle, and engage in other activities that will stimulate your brain!
+So go ahead and read a book, build something, write a poem, solve a puzzle, and engage in other activities that stimulate your brain!